OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-12.md

 ## Nehemiah 12:10

-Jeshua was the father of Joiakim, Joiakim the father of Eliashib, Eliashib the father of Joiada,
+Jeshua became the father of Joiakim, Joiakim became the father of Eliashib, and Eliashib became the father of Joiada,

 ## Nehemiah 12:11